hlascelles/samudra/pages/explore.md

 layout: kz-page
 title: "What we've learnt so far"
 permalink: "/explore/"
-teaser: My aim is to make a difference, doing research is just stepping stones on the way.
-Checking primary sources!
-Point estimates!
-We use "about" when it is a guess and we've not yet found the data or suspect it doesn't exist. "the article has not yet been thoroughly fact checked"
+teaser: Our aim is to solve global waste management challenges, and the research we do provides us stepping stones along the way.
+Below we will be sharing what we've learnt on our journey so far.
+This will include research about the different types of waste, waste management systems in different countries, international waste trade, waste disposal and recycling technologies.
+Since a growing proportion of waste is plastic, we will cover everything from plastic production to recycling methods and environmental effects of mismanaged plastic waste.
+During our research we came across a lot of information that is not exactly true.
+To avoid spreading misinformation, we are determined to check primary sources of all the information we publish.
+The articles which have not yet been rigorously fact checked, will be published with an appropriate warning sign.
+Note that all the waste-related numbers are point estimates, all of them have big error bars as it is impossible to obtain precise data about waste.
+We use the word "about" in front of the numbers to indicate that we've not yet found the data or we suspect it doesn't exist.
 header:
   title: ""
   image_fullwidth: landingpage_image.jpg